The following steps will help get you started on the road to further education.

 Loans eventually have to be repaid and some awards have conditions attached.

 - Choose classes and register for them.
+Here are some things to think about when you’re picking classes:

 - Plan ahead to ensure that going back to school will be as easy and enjoyable as possible.
 Make arrangements well in advance for: